 The traveling purchaser problem (TPP) is a well-known combinatorial optimization (CO) problem, which has broad real-world applications and received much attention from both researchers and practitioners in recent decades \citep{r_49, r_21, r_43, r_44}.
 In the TPP, given a list of products and their demand quantities, the purchaser aims to decide a route and an associated purchasing plan to meet the product demands by visiting a subset of markets, with the objective to minimize the sum of traveling and purchasing costs \citep{r_23}.

-Unfortunately, TPPs are known to be strongly NP-hard \citep{r_22}.
-In particular, the main challenge in solving TPPs stems from the inherent coupling between routing and purchasing: the routing decisions have to take both traveling and purchasing costs into consideration, while the choice of visited markets will, in turn, impact the purchasing decisions and associated cost.
+Unfortunately, TPPs are known to be strongly NP-hard \citep{r_1}.
+In particular, the main challenge in solving TPPs stems from the inherent coupling between routing and purchasing: the routing decisions have to take both traveling and purchasing costs into consideration, while the choice of visited markets will, in turn, impact the purchasing decisions and associated costs.
 Thus, existing works typically need to deal with both routing and purchasing simultaneously \citep{r_1}, which, however, imposes many limitations.
 On the one hand, exact methods such as branch-and-cut \citep{r_22, r_41} require joint optimization of routing and purchasing decisions, which generically leads to high computational cost, making them often intractable for realistically sized problem instances.
 For example, solving a medium-sized TPP instance with 100 markets and 50 products can take hours on a computer with a 2.3 GHz processor, and the computational time grows exponentially with the problem size \citep{r_35}.
-On the other hand, various heuristic methods, such as the Generalized Savings Heuristic (GSH) \citep{r_24}, the Tour Reduction Heuristic (TRH) \citep{r_25}, and the Commodity Adding Heuristic (CAH) \citep{r_26}, have been proposed to produce high-quality solutions for TPPs within a reasonable time.
-Readers are referred to \cite{r_1} for further details.
-However, these heuristics have to carefully balance the effect of each operation on the traveling cost and purchasing cost, and thus rely heavily on sophisticated design that requires substantial human expertise and domain knowledge.
+On the other hand, various heuristic methods, such as the Generalized Savings Heuristic (GSH) \citep{r_24}, the Tour Reduction Heuristic (TRH) \citep{r_25}, and the Commodity Adding Heuristic (CAH) \citep{r_26}, have been proposed to produce high-quality solutions within a reasonable time.
+Readers are referred to the Appendices for further details.
+However, these heuristics have to carefully balance the effect on traveling and purchasing costs for each operation, and thus rely heavily on sophisticated design that requires substantial human expertise and domain knowledge.
 Moreover, these hand-crafted heuristics typically need to be tailored case-by-case, resulting in that they may only be effective on limited instances with specific characteristics, and lack the ability to generalize across different instance distributions.
-For example, CAH performs poorly if the purchasing cost dominates in the optimization objective, and GSH may yield poor solutions if a market sells most of the products but is located far from other markets \citep{r_26}.
+For example, CAH performs poorly if the purchasing cost dominates in the optimization objective, and GSH may yield poor solutions if a market sells most products but is located far from other markets \citep{r_26}.